-We preregistered to recruit 200 participants, with n=100 in each of the two conditions.
-A sensitivity analysis using GPower 3 (Faul et al., 2007) indicated that this sample provides a power of $\beta = .80$ in detecting a small effect of f = .099 with a false positive rate of α = .05.
-Participants were recruited from [University Name].
-To qualify for the study, participants were required to have a regular sleep pattern with at least 6 hours of sleep per night during the prior week and on the day of the experiment, as confirmed by sleep diaries.
-Participants were pre-screened for previous/current sleep disorders, and they were required have PSQI scores <=7 (Pittsburgh Sleep Quality Index; Buysse et al., 1989) and ISI scores <=14 (Insomnia Severity Index; Morin et al., 2011).
+We preregistered to recruit 200 participants, with n = 100 in each of the two conditions.
+A sensitivity analysis using G\Power 3 (Faul et al., 2007) indicated that this sample provides a power of $\beta = .80$ in detecting a small effect of f= .099 with a false positive rate of $\alpha = .05$ .
+Participants were recruited from the University of Hong Kong.
+To qualify for the study, participants were required to have a regular sleep pattern with at least 6 hr of sleep per night during the prior week and on the day of the experiment, as confirmed by sleep diaries.
+Participants were prescreened for previous/current sleep disorders, and they were required to have Pittsburgh Sleep Quality Index scores $\leq 7$ (Buysse et al., 1989) and Insomnia Severity Index scores $\leq 14$ (Morin et al., 2011).
 Participants who met the inclusion criteria were randomly assigned to a sleep or a wake condition.
 We then emailed participants about possible timeslots based on their condition assignment.
-Those who were assigned to the sleep (wake) condition could only choose 9PM (9AM) for their first session, and they had to confirm that they can come back again around 9AM on the next morning (around 9PM in the evening on the same day).
-Each participant was offered multiple dates to choose from, so that participants could find a date that suits their schedule.
-We stopped the data collection once we reached our target of 200 participants (151 women; Mage = 21.81, SD{age} = 3.48).
+Those who were assigned to the sleep (wake) condition could only choose 9:00 pm (9:00 am) for their first session, and they had to confirm that they can come back again around 9:00 am on the next morning (around 9:00 pm in the evening on the same day).
+Each participant was offered multiple dates to choose so that participants could find a date that suits their schedule.
+We stopped the data collection once we reached our target of 200 participants (151 women; $M{age} = 21.81$ , $SD{age} = 3.48$ ).
 Seventy-five additional participants were excluded based on our preregistered exclusion criteria: taking naps (n=15) or consuming caffeinated drinks (n=60) on the day of the experiment.
-Procedure